AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Introduction

 Feminized labor has long been devalued in the U.S. Such work often involves \edit{emotional and} care-oriented labor~\citep{england2005emerging}, is historically labeled as ``women's work,'' and continues to be predominantly performed by women and people of color~\citep[e.g.,][]{socialworknums,aidelow,taie2022characteristics}. \edit{These jobs tend to be low-status within organizations, with limited worker influence over decision-making~\citep{cotter2001glass}.
 Workers in these fields frequently report that their experience is misunderstood by those in more powerful roles~\citep[e.g.,][]{socialwork}.}

 We argue that workers \edit{engaged in devalued labor} are \textbf{especially vulnerable to flawed AI deployments}, which often rest on reductive understandings of their work.
-These systems not only fail to reflect the complexity of frontline labor \textbf{but can also further obscure and erode the visibility of workers' expertise}, creating a negative feedback loop that deepens occupational devaluation.
-Drawing together past scholarship on AI deployments across three feminized labor contexts (social work, home healthcare, K-12 teaching), we articulate \textit{why} and \textit{how} this dynamic emerges.
+These systems not only fail to reflect the complexity of frontline labor but can also \textbf{further obscure and erode the visibility of workers' expertise}, creating a negative feedback loop that deepens occupational devaluation.
+Through a comparative analysis~\citep{schwandt2018case} of past scholarship on AI deployments across three feminized labor contexts (social work, home healthcare, K-12 teaching), we articulate \textit{why} and \textit{how} this dynamic emerges.

 To do so, we introduce the concept of \textit{AI Failure Loops}: recurring patterns of failure in the design, evaluation, and deployment of workplace AI systems, in which the devaluation of worker expertise leads to ineffective AI deployments—and those failed deployments, in turn, further erode recognition of workers’ skills.
-These loops are sustained across the AI development lifecycle, fueled by persistent \textit{over}-estimation of what AI can do and \textit{under}-recognition of the complexity, nuance, and value of worker expertise.
+These loops are sustained across the AI development lifecycle, fueled by persistent \textit{over}-estimation of what AI can do and \textit{under}-recognition of the complexity and value of worker expertise.

+Some of these challenges are familiar: They echo Forsythe's observations of expert systems nearly three decades ago~\citep{forsythe1993construction}.
+When developing expert systems, AI developers excluded social and maintenance activities in their conceptualizations of ``work,'' leading to AI deployments that failed to reflect experts’ real-world work~\citep{forsythe1993construction}.
+Our paper examines how similar challenges have persisted with modern AI, with a focus on the role of \textit{occupational devaluation}.